 GR: 11, 12, One year (grade weighted), Credit: 1 PREREQUISITE: A or B in English II Honors or recommendation of English II or III teacher.
-This course aligns to introductory college-level thet-

 This course aligns to introductory college-level rhetoric and writing curriculum and is intended for students planning to attend a four-year college.
 The course focuses on the development and revision of evidence-based analytic and argumentative writing, the rhetorical analysis of nonfiction texts, and the decisions writers make as they compose and revise.
 This course cultivates the reading and writing skills that students need for college success and for intellectually responsible civic engagement.
 Students will read nightly, write on a regular basis, and participate in frequent discussions.
 Students in this class may choose to take the national AP exam.
 Whether students receive college credit by taking the AP exam will depend on the score and the policy of the college the student attends.
 (NCAA Core Course)